Metals and precious stones

 • Platinum

-Silver, a proud member of the precious metals, is the most affordable of the noble metals.
-Similarly to the other precious metals, such as gold and platinum, its value fluctuates on the international markets depending on supply and demand.
+Sterling silver is a precious metal, just like gold and platinum.
+It is the most affordable of the noble metals and its value varies on the international market depending on supply and demand.

-Sterling silver is a metal that oxidizes over time, therefore to restore its brilliance, it is advised to polish it with a soft cloth.
-To avoid oxidization and preserve the shine, it is recommended to opt for a rhodium plating.
-This thin plated layer will ensure a long-term shine and sparkle to your silver.
+Sterling silver is a metal that oxidizes over time; It is then advisable to polish it with a soft cloth to restore the shine to the jewel.
+In order to avoid this oxidation and preserve the shine of your precious items, it is recommended to opt for rhodium plating; This thin plated layer will provide shine and luster to your jewelry in the long term.

 Platinum